Lois Lane in other media: Lois & Clark: The New Adventures of Superman

 Teri Hatcher portrayed Lois Lane in the television series Lois & Clark: The New Adventures of Superman (1993–1997) with Dean Cain as Superman/Clark Kent.
-In the series, Lois was described as "complicated, domineering, uncompromising, stubborn and brilliant."
+In the series, Lois is described as "complicated, domineering, uncompromising, stubborn and brilliant."

 The series mirrored Superman's modern origin, established by writer John Byrne, where Clark Kent is the true personality, and Superman is the disguise.
 This is the first television series or films which shows Lois and Clark's romance fully realized, with the two leading characters getting married during the series run.

 Hatcher made a guest appearance on the television series Smallville playing Lois's mother Ella in a videotape that she recorded for her daughter before her death.
 She played Rhea, the queen of Daxam and the mother of Mon-El, in the series Supergirl.